For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 Tournament Skill Averages:

-So let's take a view from players as to how Muirfield Village has set up in the past and what specific skills it requires:
+Let's take a view from players as to how Muirfield Village sets up and what skill sets the course favours:

 William McGirt (2016): "The one thing that I've learned, I think this was my fourth time playing here, I think.
 The biggest thing I've learned is where you can and cannot miss it.
 Most of the week, I missed it in the proper spot and left myself a chance to get it up and down.
 I mean, that's the whole key around here is you can't go attacking pins.
 Like the pin yesterday on 18.
 I mean, I'm standing out there in the fairway knowing that, if I hit 7 iron and catch any gust at all and it lands on the front, it's coming 30 yards back down the fairway, but I'm thinking 6 could potentially go in that back bunker.
 And I kind of chickened out in the end, but I knew the right bunker was fine.
 So I kind of chickened out in the end and fanned it over there and got it up and down."